RyanLiut/ryanliu_homepage/docs/README.md

 ## About Me

 I am a Ph.D. candidate in the School of Humanities at Tsinghua University.
 My major is computational linguistics, combining artificial intelligence and natural languages.
-I am interested in computational lexical semantics (including polysemy, ambiguity and uncertainty) and AI interpretability for LLMs.
+I am interested in computational lexical semantics (including polysemy, ambiguity and uncertainty), semantic map models and AI interpretability for LLMs.

 ## News
+- [March 2025] I have arrived in Rome, working with Sapienza NLP.
+Let's have a cup if you are also here!

+- [March 2025] A thesis proposal in NAACL SRW 2025 was rejected again.
+Similar problems of a lack of experiments.
+Anyway, I thank the anonymous reviewers for the constructive feedback.

 - [Feburary 2025] Two papers submitted to ACL'25 (one is mainly participator)!

 - [Feburary 2025] Paper submitted to NAACL main conference has been accepted!
 Excited~